WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

 program.
 Therefore, extensions should only be used if they are widely supported or if your users are known to use a specific browser.

+To use a WebGL extension it must be "activated" using a call to :code:`gl.getExtension(name)`.

 WebGL Buffers
 -------------